tidyverse/googlesheets4/README.md

 *Why **4**?
 Why googlesheets**4**?
 Did I miss googlesheets1 through 3?
 No. The idea is to name the package after the corresponding version of the Sheets API.
-In hindsight, the original googlesheets should have should have been googlesheets**3**.*
+In hindsight, the original googlesheets should have been googlesheets**3**.*

 ## Installation